Japanese–Italian War: Internment of the Italian personnel in Japan

-Actions against Italian personeel were also conducted by the IJA on Japanese soil.
-The was surrounded by the Japanese forces and later raided.
+Actions against Italian personnel were also conducted by the IJA on Japanese soil.
+The Italian Embassy in Tokyo was surrounded by the Japanese forces and later raided.
 Inside the embassy there were Admiral Carlo Balsamo, the Italian naval commander in the Far East, Captain Giuseppe Prelli, who was to conduct an inspection visit to the auxiliary cruiser Calitea II, and the Major Commissioner Gino Benanti.
 After the self-sinking of the Calitea II, Giuseppe Prelli and Gino Benanti were both imprisoned underground (as main suspects of having ordered the sinking), faced a mock interrogation fully in Japanese, were forced to firm a Japanese contract and were sent to Ofuna internment camp on 14 September.
-The crew of the Calitea II were captured, continiously interrogated, tortured and sent to various internment camps.
-The rest of the personeel of the embassy was given a choice to either adhere to the Italian Social Republic or the Kingdom of the South on 19 September.
+The crew of the Calitea II were captured, continuously interrogated, tortured and sent to various internment camps.
+The rest of the personnel of the embassy was given a choice to either adhere to the Italian Social Republic or the Kingdom of the South on 19 September.
 Those who decided to stay loyal to the King of Italy were sent to the Tempa Ku internment camp in Nagoya.

 In Kobe a stationed cruiser self-sunk itself immediately after getting the news of the Cassibile Armistice on 8 September, without any recorded order to do so.

 The survivors of the Italian vessel called Ada, and renamed by the Japanese as "Ataka Maru", which had been sunk on 22 August 1943, were found by Japanese authorities soon after the armistice.
 They were captured violently, tortured, questioned and once again sent to internment camps.

 All the Italian residents in Japan that did not swear loyalty to the Italian Social Republic were also sent to internment camps on 19 September similarly to the members of the Italian embassy.
+A notable example was the family of the writer and femminist activist Dacia Maraini, which was put in a Japanese internment camp and suffered inhumane conditions.

+Internment and arrest of Italians in other Japanese-ruled parts of Asia

+Dutch East Indies and Malaysia

+On 23 September 1943, all of the Italian personnel in Malaysia and Dutch East Indies was disarmed, robbed of personal property and, for the most part, sent to Sime Road camp.